Universe Sampler Observing Program Coordinator:

 The Universe Sampler Observing Program will take you on an exciting journey through the heavens.
 You will meet many of the brightest stars, learn their names and the constellations in which they are found.
 You will visit our moon and some of the planets that share our solar system.
 You will greet at least one of the comets that leave the outer reaches of the solar system to visit the neighborhood of the sun.
 You will become acquainted with double stars, variable stars, star clusters, nebulae and galaxies.

-Once you have completed the Universe Sampler observing program, you should be well acquainted with the night sky and be able to find your way among the stars with no problem.
-You should be in a position to know what type of objects interest you most and be ready to continue your observing with one or more of the Astronomical League's other observing programs, e.g., the Messier List, the Double Star Program, the Lunar Programs, etc.
+Once you have completed the Universe Sampler Observing Program, you should be well acquainted with the night sky and be able to find your way among the stars with no problem.
+You should be in a position to know what type of objects interest you most and be ready to continue your observing with one or more of the Astronomical League's other Observing Programs, e.g., the Messier Observing Program, the Double Star Observing Program, the Lunar Observing Programs, etc.

 The titles of the lessons are:

 - How to Find North in the Sky

 - Star Charts and Constellation Patterns